Seismic Gas Shut Off Valves

 Why does my facility need Seismic Gas Valves?

 The threat of earthquakes in the state of California is constant.
 When an earthquake hits, they can cause large scale damage to structures and property, including to the natural gas lines feeding these structures.
-Breaks in natural gas lines during earthquakes are very common, and can lead to fires and even explosions.
+Breaks in natural gas lines during earthquakes are very common, and can lead to fires or even explosions that are more damaging than the earthquake itself.
 With a seismic gas shut off Valve installed, these fires and explosions can be easily prevented in the event of an earthquake.

 Where are they typically located at a facility?